toptensoftware/CantabileTranslations/readme.md

 ## Committing Changes

-Once you've made a set of changes you'd like to commit for inclusion, either email me the file directly and I'll commit it back into the repository, or, if you understand git you can send me a pull request on BitBucket.
+Once you've made a set of changes you'd like to commit for inclusion, either email me the file directly and I'll commit it back into the repository, or, if you understand git you can send me a pull request on GitHub.

 ## New Builds of Cantabile